OctopusDeploy/blog/blog/2022-q1/dora-metrics/index.md

 Company B suffers significantly more frequent failures.
 However, it’s probably considered the more reliable service by its users.
 Company A had roughly three times more downtime and we’ll remember those frustrating multi-day outages for years to come!

 By combining a focus on MTTR (to reduce the impact of failure) with a concerted effort to improve the reliability of deployments (defined by change failure percentage) it’s practical to radically increase deployment frequency while also improving quality.
-(Even if the toital number of failures actually increases.)
+(Even if the total number of failures actually increases.)

 ## How to improve performance